BIDS-collaborative/hackingmeasurement.github.io/projects/BIDS-guests.md

 We'll begin by connecting these pre-existing technologies.
 If time permits, we may persue other forms of tracking, including the exploration of more whimsical ideas at ManyLabs.

+We will also seek to incorporate existing approaches used by other campus groups, including the Library's Data Lab, and the Citris Innovations Labs.